-Let’s think a little more deeply and ask ourselves a question:
+Let’s think deep and ask ourselves a question:

 Is it a simple matter of the ingredients in the products being derived from nature?